winterfive/Algorithms/README.md

 # Algorithms

 I wrote several algorithms without using any built in methods.

-This file includes:
+ArrayStructures.java includes:
 Generate an Array of random ints
 Print array horizontally inside a frame of pipes
 Return element found at index